ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 > Old C has /* */ while in C++ //

 > Zero divided by zero error is an example of runtime error.
-Will compile error at runtime.
-There's compiler error.
-Lastly linker error.
+Will stll compile.
+Error at runtime.
+There's compiler error if during compilation.
+Lastly there's a linker error.

 > Farenheit to celcius = ((f-32)/9)*5